-At the same time, Guangwudi was also a brilliant military tactician.
-He led the reinstatement of the Han Dynasty, after it was usurped for a 14 years by Wang Mang, a relative of the previous empress.
-So it was said, during the uprising, Guangwudi needed no strategist.
-He himself was unmatched in this area.
+At the same time, Guangwudi was also a brilliant military tactician, who spearheaded the reinstatement of the Han Dynasty after it was usurped for 14 years by Wang Mang, a relative of the previous empress.
+So it was said, during the uprising, Guangwudi never needed a strategist.
+He himself was unmatched in this aspect.

 4. Tang Taizong (唐太宗)

 Actual name 李世民 (Li Shimin).
 Reigned AD 626 to AD 649.

 The second emperor of the Tang Dynasty did not ascend the throne easily.

 The second son of the founding emperor, Tang Gaozu, Taizong was a key figure in the bloody uprising that overthrew the previous Sui Dynasty.